 Food and Culture In Seine Bight

 Seine Bight artists produce many unusual and beautiful artifacts.
 Paintings of local wildlife, flowers, and fish, as well as village and holiday scenes are very popular.
 Some of the older residents still make straw hats, woven baskets, and trays.
 Many of the village women make dolls dressed in traditional clothing.
 Carvings of fish, lizards, scorpions, tarantulas, and snakes, as well as hand carved hair barrettes, bracelets, and napkin holders are some of the items local artists make.
-Many of the carved items are then hand painted.
-Paintings are done on coconuts, sea shells, wooden plaques and of course canvas.
-One local man crafts intricately carved sailing ships.
-While not all these items will be available at all times the artists are usually happy to show you their work.
+Paintings are done on coconuts, sea shells, wooden plaques and canvas.

 Traditional food relies on the use of local produce.
 Ground food such as yams an cassava, bananas green and ripe, fish and lots of coconut are featured in Garifuna cooking.
 The flesh of the coconut is used in cooking as well as the milk and coconut oil.
 Local vegetables include cho cho, cabbage, cowfoot, cilantro, breadfruit and green banana.
 In addition to several local style restaurants Seine Bight has several fine dining establishments including an Italian style restaurant, a Mediterranean- Caribbean style restaurant, an American style restaurant and a pizza and ice cream restaurant.